k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: 'dmonsfree: 1 removed doesn't match 2 pending' when knocking back a monster into a pool/lava via force bolt/wand of striking
 - Add realtime display option
+- Fix: add some missing 'ifdef REALTIME_ON_BOTL' statements